AdobeDocs/ff-services-docs/src/pages/audio_video/index.md

 ### Video Services

-The Adobe Pro Video APIs are currently in private beta, with plans to be released in the near future.
+The Adobe Pro Video APIs are currently in private beta, with plans to be released soon.

 ## Discover